maroontress/HtmlBuilder/README.md

 # HtmlBuilder

-HtmlBuilder is a .NET library for building HTML documents.
+HtmlBuilder is a C# class library building HTML documents.
 It depends on .NET Standard 2.1.

 ## Examples